jcvignoli/lumiere-movies/README.md

 ## Changelog

-Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.txt "latest changelog") to find out the latest developments.
-Or for even more extensive and recent changes available at my [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").
+Take a look at the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changes") to find out the latest developments.
+Or for even more extensive and recent changes available at [GIT commits](https://github.com/jcvignoli/lumiere-movies/commits/master "GIT commits").

 Major changes: